 What birthday celebration is complete without birthday invitation cards?
 While it is more common nowadays to send electronic invitations or invite people through chat, text, or call, having physical cards makes it more personal.

-You can choose fun, ready-made birthday invitation designs but still stamp them with love.
-You can handwrite the name of the invitee and other details like date, time, and location.
+You can choose fun, ready-made birthday invitation designs but stamp them with love.
+You can handwrite the invitee’s name and other details like date, time, and location.
 You can fill in the blanks together with your child too!
 They may have some ideas about how they want to personalize the invitation cards.
-Not only can you have a great bonding time, but your child can also exercise their creativity.
+You can have a great bonding time, and your child can also exercise their creativity.

 For your safety, keep your guest list short and only invite people who live close to your area.
-Choose an open-space venue with a lot of floor area so people can maintain an appropriate distance from one another.
+Choose an open-space venue with many floor areas so people can maintain an appropriate distance from one another.
 Finally, keep your event short and sweet.

 House Cleaning and Sanitizing

-Ensuring every guest’s safety, house cleaning, and sanitizing are a must.
-You can do this a day before to reduce the stress on the birthday.
+Ensuring every guest’s safety, house cleaning, and sanitizing are necessary.
+You can do this a day before to reduce the stress on your birthday.
 Your everyday cleaning supplies will do the trick!

-You may also want to use some extra-strong germ- and virus-killing disinfecting products, though.
+You may also want to use some extra-strong germ- and virus-killing disinfecting products.
 This is especially important for surfaces where pathogens are most likely to stick to and live on longer.